open-telemetry/opentelemetry-dotnet/docs/metrics/extending-the-sdk/README.md

 }
 ```

-A demo exporter which simply writes metric name and metric point start time
+A demo exporter which simply writes metric name, metric point start time
-, tags to the console is shown [here](./MyExporter.cs).
+and tags to the console is shown [here](./MyExporter.cs).

 Apart from the exporter itself, you should also provide extension methods as
 shown [here](./MyExporterExtensions.cs).
 This allows users to add the Exporter